dataforgoodfr/offseason_greenlobby/README.md

    ```

 Then you need to run the `run_classification.py` script using python.

+The important parts are:
+- The prompt to be used has to be stored in the `data/prompts/prompts.json` file with a specific name.
+- The labeled dataset needs to have a specific format: `IDEES`,`DESCRIPTION`,`NOM_AMENDEMENT`,`LABEL`.

 Here is an example of how to do it with some parameters: